Uforia Audio Network: History

+On July 1, 2026, TelevisaUnivision announced that Uforia Music would be rebranded as ViX Música, consolidating a strategic evolution that strengthens the company's connection with Hispanic audiences through music, entertainment, and multiplatform content.
+This meant all content, initiatives, communications, and experiences previously associated with Uforia Music will begin to be progressively integrated under the new name, maintaining the commitment to offer the best of Latin music, entertainment, and Hispanic culture.
+Uforia will continue solely as the app's name.

 List of radio stations

 Below is a list of radio stations that are currently owned by Univision.
 As of February 1, 2025, it owns 35 radio stations: 44 local stations in 14 different markets and the other 12 as national stations.